 I’m completely self-taught.
-I bought my first DSLR, a Nikon D7100, back in September 2016 and gave myself a 2-3 month target to learn the exposure triangle and the various technical aspects of owning a ‘real’ camera.
+I bought my first DSLR, a Nikon D7100, back in September 2016, and gave myself a 2-3 month target to learn the exposure triangle and the various technical aspects of owning a ‘real’ camera.
 I watched YouTube videos every day, and read lots of web content.
-Even after all that, I still felt like I needed some confirmation of my new-found knowledge, so I enrolled on a 10-week course at a local art school.
+Even after all that, I still felt like I needed some confirmation of my new-found knowledge, so I enrolled in a 10-week course at a local art school.
 It was a BIG mistake.
 Even though it was supposed to be an advanced course, I literally learnt nothing in the 30 hours I spent there.
-I’m a firm believer in watching, listening, reading and then putting it all into practice, practice and more practice.
+I’m a firm believer in watching, listening, reading, and then putting it all into practice, practice, and more practice.

 Is photography your full time career?

 No, I’ve been a full-time Graphic Designer for nearly 20 years.

 Are you satisfied with your choice of getting involved with this industry?
 Is there anything else you would rather be doing?

 I love both.
 Even after two decades, I still enjoy using my iMac to create and I also now enjoy getting out in the fresh air of the countryside to capture some stunning imagery.
 There’s nothing else I’d rather be doing.

 From looking through your portfolio on your site, I can see that you are interested in a variety of photography styles.
 Of the styles you have explored, which has been your favorite and why?

 Landscape photography will always be my favourite.
 For me, the finished image is only 25% of the joy.
 The best part involves breathing in the fresh air, hiking around to find the best viewpoint, and seeing some amazing images with my own eyes.
 Nothing will ever beat standing in a remote part of the Yorkshire Dales in the dark of night, head back, staring at the incredible sky.
 It’s breathtaking.

 Do you prefer studio work or photography on location?